rpglab/rpglab.github.io/resources/_posts/2022-10-07-OHRES-Sizing.md

 paper: /papers/Cunzhi-OffshoreMG-Sizing/
 link:
 doi:
-description: "This program implements the optimal sizing of offshore hybrid renewable energy systems that can achieve zero CO2 emissions."
+description: "This is for our NAPS paper: *A 100% Renewable Energy System: Enabling Zero CO2 Emission Offshore Platforms*.
+It solves the optimal energy resource sizing problem for offshore hybrid renewable energy systems."
 ---